 The conversion rate is one of the most significant digital marketing metrics you should track.
 Namely, attracting visitors to your site is just half the job done.
 The other half is, however, converting them into paying customers.

 Unsurprisingly, this PPC metric depends on a wide array of factors.
 Does your ad title stand out and grab people’s attention?
 Is your ad copy informative and relevant to your target audience?
-What about your landing pages?
+What about your landing page experience?
 Are they user-friendly and optimized to deliver exceptional user experiences?

 It’s important to mention that the mere notion of conversion varies across industries.
 For example, for online retailers, conversions equal sales.
 For some other businesses, these could be booked appointments.
 So, to calculate the conversion rate, you first need to understand what the term “conversion” means in your industry.
 If you’re investing in outside PPC services, it’s important to choose an agency that understands your industry and that can tailor their PPC tactics your specific business needs.

-Now, the average conversion rate in AdWords is 3.75%.
+Now, the average conversion rate in Google Ads is 3.75%.
 The highest one belongs to dating and personal services, while advocacy groups have the lowest CPA that sits below 2%.

 This PPC metric indicates the success of your PPC campaigns and tells you whether they’re profitable or not.
 According to Google, the average cost per action is the price you pay for each customer you acquire via your ad.